Royal Palace of Mari: Function and architecture ensuring security

+Decorations

 The royal palace at Mari was decorated with frescoes and statues.
-Decoration different depending on the function of the room.
+Decorations were different depending on the function of the room.
 Religious and royal scenes were placed in public areas, where the message of kingship and religion could easily be viewed by visitors and residents of the palace.
 More private rooms, like the royal apartments, were decorated with patterns, shapes, and geometric designs.
 Designs in the royal apartments would have added to the luxurious accommodations befitting the royal family, while the representational frescoes would have demonstrated luxury, power, and authority.

 Archaeological finds

 Statues

 Statues of gods and past rulers were the most common among statues unearthed at the Palace of Zimri-Lin.
 The title of Shakkanakku (military governor) was borne by all the princes of a dynasty who reigned at Mari in the late third millennium and early second millennium BC.
 These kings were the descendants of the military governors appointed by the kings of Akkad.
 Statues and sculpture were used to decorate the exterior and interior of the palace.
 Zimri-Lin used these statues to connect his kingship to the gods and to the traditions of past rulers.
 Most notable of these statues are the statue of Iddi-Ilum, Ishtup-Ilum, the Statue of the Water Goddess, and Puzur-Ishtar.